pamlib/iyt/docs/tutorials/index.md

 ## I know that the executor is a false positive, but how am I suppose to download it now?

-!!! note
 If you don't know what a false positive is, it means a program is detected as a virus even though it isn't a virus.

 !!! example "Windows Solution"
 	1. Turn off your antivirus.